protecode-sc/helm-chart/README.md

 ## Changes

 ### 2023.12.2
+* s3Region is now properly propagated to all containers using S3.
 * Added support for installing BDBA using images from Ironbank.
 * Removed bitnami memcached helm chart and replaced it with internal `memcached.yaml`.
 Also memcached container is replaced with official Docker memcached container.